 Specialist training programmes

 JobTeaser is a service in which you can determine what kinds of jobs and events you want to view on your JobTeaser dashboard or receive via email.
 The service is used by over 700 institutions of higher education and universities throughout Europe, making its offering of jobs and traineeships broader than the Finnish job market.

 1. Important!
-In order to browse jobs after logging in, under Courses, select an option "STUDENT or ALUMNI" in addition to your field of study.
+In order to browse jobs after logging in, under Courses, select your field of study.
 Only this way job offers by Finnish employers will be directed to your dashboard.

 2. Log in:

 3. On the next page, you can choose what kind of jobs you are interested in.
 These choices affect which job offers you see automatically.
 You can also edit these selections later, and if you want, you can browse all open places.

 4. After logging in, you can edit your profile and search criteria.

 In your profile, you can add a short description of yourself, your social media accounts, information about work experience and education, as well as enter your language skills, including competency levels.